Sami0412/cards/README.md

 - Both must be defined with a single data type - can't have an array or slice with multiple data types inside
 - append: built-in function that adds elements to the end of a slice
     - Original slice is not changed - append returns a new slice
+- Slices are zero indexed
+- Familiar syntax to access memebers of slice - e.g. cards[1]
+- Built-in helper method to allow selection of sub-slices
+    - cards[startIndexIncluding:upToNotIncluding] - e.g. cards[0:2]
+    - Can leave numbers off either side of colon - Go will infer that you want to start from the beginning/continue to end of slice - e.g. cards[:2], cards [2:]

 ## Custom Type Declarations
 - In an OO language, we would probably made a Deck class, and create instances of this class.